hvac-io/hvac-io.github.io/_posts/2014-12-08-first-look-at-haystack.md

 Nevertheless, chance (and experience) could be on their side and they *might* achieve both of these goals at the same time.

 And yet, I must say I was not impressed by what I saw.
-If haystack was designed 30 years ago, I could understand most of its choices.
+If haystack had been designed 30 years ago, I could have understood most of its choices.
 But considering it wants to deal with the Internet of Things, it should rather be focused on the next 50 years.

 Here are some of my thoughts on Project Haystack.